rsacramento/cloudformation-cockroachcloud-resources/CockroachLabs-Clusters-ServerlessCluster/docs/README.md

-# CockroachLabs::ServerlessClusters::Cluster
+# CockroachLabs::Clusters::ServerlessCluster

-The CockroachLabs::ServerlessClusters::Cluster resource creates a cluster to run a serverless instance of CockroachDB.
+The CockroachLabs::Clusters::ServerlessCluster resource creates a serverless cluster to run an instance of CockroachDB.

 ## Syntax